Major depressive disorder (MDD) is a growing health concern, projected by the World Health Organization (WHO) to become the #1 disease by 2030.

 The discontinuation symptoms are associated with abrupt cessation of antidepressant medications, including tricyclic antidepressants.

 One of the most effective methods to mitigate withdrawal symptoms is to gradually taper off the dose of Mirtazapine rather than stopping abruptly.
 This allows the brain and body time to adjust to the decreasing levels of medication.
-Research recommends gradually tampering with tricyclics over three months.
+Research recommends gradually tapering with tricyclics over three months.

 However, your healthcare provider should customize the specific tapering schedule and schedule regular check-ins.